Praise, my soul, the King of heaven

 "Praise, my soul, the King of heaven" is a Christian hymn.
-Its text, which draws from Psalm 103, was written by Anglican divine (clergyman) Henry Francis Lyte.
+Its text, which draws from Psalm 103, was written by Anglican divine Henry Francis Lyte.
 First published in 1834, it endures in modern hymnals to a setting written by John Goss in 1868, and remains one of the most popular hymns in English-speaking denominations.

 History

 The text of the hymn was first published in Lyte's The Spirit of the Psalms (1834), a publication intended for the use of his own congregation in southern England.
 It appeared in multiple influential publications, such as Hymns Ancient and Modern (1861) and The English Hymnal (1906).
 It remains extremely popular and John Richard Watson notes that "it is hard to find a major hymnbook that does not include it".

 The hymn is frequently sung in the United Kingdom and was used in the 1947 royal wedding of Princess Elizabeth, later Queen Elizabeth II, and Prince Philip, Duke of Edinburgh.
 It was also used as the opening hymn at the 2018 funeral of former U.S. President George H. W. Bush.
+It was one of two hymns sung at the Coronation of Charles III and Camilla.